 Death is an unfamiliar process for many people.
-Although it is an inevitable part of life, few people know how to find the support needed as a loved one enters the final stages of life.
+Although it is an inevitable part of life, few people know how to find the support needed as a loved one enters the final stages of life, and many are unsure what the stages of dying look like.

 People who are terminally ill and their caregivers want to know what to expect during this time to know how to make end-of-life more comfortable.
 Hospice care provides comfort through pain and symptom management.
 Hospice also provides support for caregivers throughout this unfamiliar and difficult time.

-The stages of dying can look different for each person as it relates to their symptoms and timeline.
+The stages of dying can look different for each person.
 Read on to learn how to be better prepared for this transition and the kind of care available to make your loved one more comfortable.

 The Three Stages of Dying

 Generally, the stages of dying are determined based on early, middle, and last stage symptoms.
 These stages are marked by changes in responsiveness and body function.
-There are many signs for each stage, and the individual experience is influenced by a number of factors, including illness, medication, and physical makeup.
+There are many signs for each stage, and each person’s experience will be different depending on factors like diagnosis, medications, health history and more.
+Some signs that death may be near include: 1

 For some people, the dying process lasts weeks.
-In these cases, early-stage symptoms could rapidly develop into last-stage symptoms.
-In other cases, the process is more gradual with prolonged symptoms through each stage.
+In these cases, early-stage symptoms might rapidly become last-stage symptoms.
+In other cases, the process is more gradual.
 For every stage for eligible patients, personalized, tailored care is available to improve quality of life through pain and symptom management and other services based on individual needs.

-Below you will find common symptoms associated with each stage.
+Below you will learn which common symptoms are often seen in each stage.

 The early stage can last anywhere from a few months to a few days depending on the individual.
-The signs during this period include:
+The signs during this stage can include:

 - Decreased appetite, showing a lack of interest in eating with noticeable weight loss.